 - Registration takes place from 8.45 8.55am.
 If a child arrives at school after 8.45 but before 8.55am they will be marked as 'L' for late.
-This will not constitute an absence - but a late arrival. - When a child arrives at school after 8.55am, they should report to the office and the child, or their representative, should complete the late arrival book.
+This will not constitute an absence but a late arrival. - When a child arrives at school after 8.55am, they should report to the office and the child, or their representative, should sign the child in using the electronic system at the front desk.
 The child will be marked with a 'U' on the register indicating an unauthorised absence. - Punctuality will be monitored on a half termly basis.
 If there is a concern, the school will write to the child's parents or carers to bring this to their attention.